ArnasBiel/battleship-cpp/README.md

 ## Gameplay

 Players take turns placing ships on a 10×10 grid and then attacking each other's fleet.
-The game follows standard Battleship rules — a player continues shooting on a hit, and their turn ends on a miss or when they sink a ship.
+The game follows standard Battleship rules: a player continues shooting on a hit, and their turn ends on a miss or when they sink a ship.

 ```
 | _ | A | B | C | D | E | F | G | H | I | J |